Digital banks and the evolution of banking in Latin America

 It’s hard to miss: digital banks are on the rise across Latin America, and attracting increasing numbers of users.
 It’s a development that was clearly accelerated by the Covid-19 pandemic, but that’s not the only or even the most important factor behind the rise of this new form of banking.

-Throughout the region, innovation and growth in financial services has been stimulated by changes in user needs, technology democratization and progress, and more flexible regulations.
+Across the region, the development and innovation in financial services were spurred by changes in user needs, advancement and democratization of technology, and flexibilization of regulations.

 Thanks to the growth of digital banking, these institutions have helped make the market less bureaucratic, foster financial inclusion, improve user experience, and accelerate the digital transformation in these countries.